-Income tax expense consists of deferred tax liabilities in our foreign operations and state income taxes in California, net of income tax benefit from deferred tax assets in our foreign operations.
-We maintain a full valuation allowance for deferred tax assets in our domestic operations, including net operating loss carryforwards and research and development credits and other tax credits.
+Income tax expense primarily consists of a remeasurement of deferred tax liabilities in our foreign operations, net of losses in certain foreign jurisdictions.
+We maintain a full valuation allowance for deferred tax assets in our domestic operations, including net operating loss carryforwards and research and development credits.